 You can be reassured that what you want to happen does happen by setting your wishes out in your Will.

-The matters that you will need to think about include who you will leave your assets and possessions to, who will deal with your property and affairs after you die and who will you appoint as your executor.
-In addition, you may wish to set up a trust as a means of effecting your wishes.
+The matters that you will need to think about include who you will leave your assets and possessions to, and who will deal with your property and affairs after you die.

 Practitioners are experts in their field, providing high-quality advice.